Northerner (train)

 The Northerner was an overnight passenger train between Wellington and Auckland in New Zealand.
 The train replaced the unnamed and ordinary express trains supplementing the luxury Silver Star, which had replaced the Night Limited in 1971.
-The Northerner operated from 1975 to 2004.
+The Northerner operated from Monday 3 November 1975 to Friday 12 November 2004.

 History

 Overnight services between Auckland and Wellington began in 1908 when the line between the two cities was completed.
 The inaugural trip took Prime Minister Sir Joseph Ward and other Members of Parliament to Auckland to greet the American Pacific Fleet.

 In March 1973 the Minister of Railways Tom McGuigan announced a new train would be introduced to replace the unnamed nightly service.

 In 1976 the Northerner stopped at Wellington, Porirua, Paekakariki, Paraparaumu, Ōtaki, Levin, Palmerston North, Feilding, Marton, Hunterville, Taihape, Waiouru, Ohakune, National Park, Taumarunui, Mangapehi, Te Kuiti, Otorohanga, Te Awamutu, Hamilton, Huntly, Pukekohe, Papakura, Ōtāhuhu and Auckland.

 Motive power

-Prior to 3 November 1975, the pre-Northerner services were hauled by DA class diesel-electric locomotives.
+Prior to Monday 3 November 1975, the pre-Northerner services were hauled by DA class diesel-electric locomotives.
 With the introduction of the Northerner branding, DX class locomotives were assigned to the train's haulage.
 From the 1990s onwards, DF class locomotives were used infrequently, and, on a more permanent basis DC class locomotives were used.